cambiotraining/awd-pathogen-bioinformatics/materials/02-assembly/03-genome_assembly.md

 ### Polishing: `medaka`

-As we mentioned earlier, ONT reads typically has higher error rates compared to other technologies such as short-read Illumina sequencing (often achieving << 1% error).
+As previously mentioned, ONT reads generally come with higher error rates compared to other technologies like the short-read Illumina sequencing, which often has less than 1% error rate.
-Even the latest chemistry still has error rates of ~5%, which is substantial and may cause the wrong base to be present in our final assembly.
+Even with the most recent ONT chemistry updates, the error rates are still around 5%, a significant figure that can potentially introduce incorrect base calls into our final assembly.
-Although `flye` tries to correct some of these mistakes, that is not its main focus (its main focus is to "stich" our reads together into a contiguous sequence).
+While the `flye` software does address some of these errors, its error-correcting algorithm wasn't tailored specifically to address the systematic errors observed in ONT data.
-Therefore, as an additional step after assembly, we can go through the FASTA file of our assembly and correct any potential errors that may have been kept from the original reads, often referred to as **polishing** our assembly.
+Consequently, as an added step following assembly, we can review the FASTA file of our assembly and rectify any potential errors that may have been retained from the original reads.
+This process is commonly known as **polishing** the assembly.

-Polishing can be done using the _Medaka_ software developed by ONT.
+To perform polishing, we can employ the _Medaka_ software developed by ONT.
-In particular, the tool `medaka_consensus`, which was specifically designed to work with genome assemblies from _Flye_.
+More specifically, we can utilize the `medaka_consensus` tool, which is expressly designed to complement genome assemblies created using _Flye_.
-The procedure consists of aligning the original reads to the newly assembled genome, and then identifying what the correct base at each position of the genome should be, based on the "pileup" of reads aligning to that position.
+The approach involves aligning the original reads to the newly assembled genome.
+Then, it involves identifying the correct base for each position in the genome, determined by analyzing the "pileup" of reads that align to that specific position.
-This is done using a machine learning model trained on ONT data, which therefore accounts for specific error patterns and biases in these type of data.
+This is facilitated by a machine learning model trained on ONT data, which accounts for the distinct error patterns and biases inherent in this type of sequencing information.

-Continuing from our example for `barcode26` / `isolate2`, we would run the following:
+Continuing our example for `barcode26` / `isolate2`, we could run the following command:

 ```bash
 medaka_consensus -t 8 -i results/rasusa/barcode26_downsampled.fastq.gz -d results/flye/isolate2/assembly.fasta -o results/medaka/isolate2 -m r941_min_fast_g507